-- Select an image and access the edit panel.
+- Select an image and navigate to the Edit panel within the Details panel.

-- There are two sliders that will appear for you once you open white balance: Temp and Tint.
+- There are two sliders that will appear once you open white balance: Temp and Tint.

-- Unlike the other editing sliders, temp will be preset to a large number.
+Unlike the other editing sliders, the temperature will be preset to a large number.
 This is because it relates to actual temperature.

 - If your image is too blue, slide the slider to the right.
 You will notice the blue disperse and yellow increase.

 - If your image is too yellow, slide the slider to the left.
 You will notice the yellow disperse and the blue increase.